 I will now be sharing more “evergreen content” or blog posts that live longer on the internet and are a constant resource for my photography clients.
 Posts like guides for mom and dad about prepping for portrait sessions, my favorite locations for sessions, sneak peeks at my family and newborn client work, photography tips for new moms, etc.

 I am naturally an open book, someone who wears her heart proudly on her sleeve and loves to share, give, and help in any and every way.
-But I have noticed my heart and body feeling a bit empty.

-I have also been deeply vulnerable online these past two years, and while many people have reached out telling me they enjoy my blog, what I share, etc, etc, I am now seeking more privacy and setting up more boundaries.
-I am choosing to be more intentional.
+I have been deeply vulnerable online these past two years, and while many people have reached out telling me they enjoy my blog, what I share, etc, etc, I am now seeking a little bit more privacy and setting up more boundaries.

 It felt strange last week: not sharing all the things I thought might bring people joy just as it did myself.
 But it felt so right and true to my internal compass…and also a great reminder to take my personal life off of social media.

 If you’ve been following the blog, thank you for reading.
-I’ll continue to share my portrait photography work and my travel photographs, and I’ll sprinkle a lifestyle post here or there, but I’m choosing to be much more intentional going forward.
+I’ll continue to share my portrait photography work and my travel photographs, and I’ll sprinkle a spiritual post here or there, but I’m choosing to be much more intentional going forward.

 I am looking forward to the new chapter.